How business agility protects your bottom line by helping you build resilient systems

 Making systems resilient

-Resilient systems are ones that work well even under stress and are built to handle disruptions that can happen at any moment.
+Resilient systems work well even under stress and are built to handle disruptions that can happen at any moment.
 This protects your bottom line because they make sure that at the end of the day, your business is still available.

 The model is also a useful way to consider how to approach building resilient systems.